mengqwang2/IdeaExplorer-Server/README.md

 The database design is illustrated as schemas in models.py

 #Install guide
-Mongo DB, ionic and flask needs to be installed.
+Mongo DB, ionic and flask need to be installed.

-Run CreateData.py to create some results stored in IdeaExplorer/Data.(Train the model) Then run DBGen.py to get some other data generated and stored all of them in Mongo DB.
+Run CreateData.py to create part of results stored in IdeaExplorer/Data.(Train the model) Then run DBGen.py to get some other data generated and all the data will be stored in Mongo DB.
 The latter one may take a long time. (depends on the size of data, might take more than an hour)

 Run __init__.py to start a server and http://localhost:5000 can be viewed.
 The front-end ionic also can be viewed.